 1 In a medium bowl, beat together the yolks and half of the sugar.
 You can beat by hand using a whisk or using a hand mixer or egg beater.
 Beat until thoroughly smooth and creamy.
 (A couple of minutes by hand.)

-2 Put cream, 1 cup of the milk, the remaining half of the sugar, and the salt into a medium saucepan over medium heat.
-Scrape vanilla seeds from beans with the tip of a small knife into pan; add beans.
-Heat the mixture until just before it starts to simmer (do not let simmer).
-Remove mixture from heat and let stand 10 minutes.
+2 Put cream, 1 cup of the milk, the remaining half of the sugar, and the salt into a saucepan on medium heat.
+Use the tip of a sharp knife to scrape out the tiny seeds from the vanilla beans, and stir them into the milk cream mixture.
+Heat until steamy, but not simmering.
+Remove from heat, cover, and let stand while the vanilla infuses.

-4 Whisk in 1 cup of the cream mixture in a slow stream into the yolk mixture to temper it.
-Add another cup of the cream mixture; continue to whisk.
-Transfer the egg yolk mixture back to the saucepan with the remaining cream, milk and vanilla.
-Cook over medium-high heat, stirring constantly, until it is thick enough to coat the back of a wooden spoon and an instant-read thermometer registers 180°, 5 to 7 minutes.
+5 Cook over medium high heat, stirring constantly, until the mixture thickens and coats the back of your spoon.
 (You can run your finger in a line over the back of the coated spoon.
 If the mixture doesn't run, but stays in place on the spoon, it should be thick enough.)
 Remove from heat and mix in the remaining 1/2 cup of milk to stop the mixture from overcooking.

-6 Freeze custard in an ice cream maker according to manufacturer's instructions.
+7 Freeze custard in an ice cream maker according to manufacturer's instructions.
 (Take care not to over churn the ice cream or it will get a grainy texture.)
-If you serve the ice cream immediately, it will probably be pretty soft.
+If you serve the ice cream immediately, it will have the consistency of soft serve ice cream.
 Freeze it for at least an hour in an airtight plastic container to have a firmer texture.
 If it has been frozen for more than a day, you may need to let it sit at room temperature for a few minutes to soften before serving it.